cseAtIITK/phd-program/comprehensive-exam/report.md

 To demonstrate her competence, the candidate chooses any three of the above topics and the comprehensive committee evaluates the candidate by conducting a written exam.
-The duration of the exam is 1 hours and 30 minutes.  and will be once every *TODO fix the exam cycle*.
+The duration of the exam will be 1 hours 30 minutes and will be once every *so many semesters*\todo{Fix the exam cycle}.
 The students *need not* clear all the three requirement in a single sitting and can stagger it across different semester of her program provided the time limit for passing comprehensive exams does not expire.

 The examination committee which sets the question paper should make sure that the difficulty level is reasonable.
 In particular, the exam